vejendsh/CBT_pred/README.md

 # Core Body Temperature Prediction (CBT_pred)

-The code in this repository can be used to train a machine learning-based surrogate model that can predict a 60-minute profile of human Core Body Temperature evolution in response to external heat.
-The surrogate model is trained on CFD data generated using ANSYS Fluent 2024 R1.
+The code in this repository can be used to train a machine learning-based surrogate model that can predict a 60-minute profile of human Core Body Temperature in response to external heat.
+The surrogate model was trained on CFD data generated from ANSYS Fluent 2024 R1

 This repository automates the generation of CFD data, preprocesses the results, trains a neural-network surrogate model, and evaluates its performance.